• Insights

 Introduction

-But, while test automation is most frequently used at the end of a project’s development process, it’s got much more potential than that.
-Employed in early and mid-stages of development, test automation can prevent time-intensive redevelopment, and it can even help prevent bugs and maintain your software after it’s live.
+While test automation is most frequently used at the end of a project's development process, it has much more potential than that.
+Employed in early and mid-stages of development, test automation can prevent time-intensive redevelopment, and it can even help prevent bugs and maintain your software after it's live.

 How does that work?